beProsto/webxr-tutorial/tutorial10.md

 <audio src="irritating_noise.wav" loop/>
 ```

 Great!
 Now the only problem is that we **can't** do it this way!
 Why?
-Because we created it in `JavaScript`, meaning we can't just go ahead an type `loop` in just like that.
+Because we created it in `JavaScript`, meaning we can't just go ahead and type `loop` in just like that.
 If it was a boolean, we could technically do
 ```js
 audioElement.loop = true;
 ```